-Get the mortgage loan you want with the services, technology and conveniences that make banking easier and life in your new home, even better.
-It’s just how we think about banking and customers here at 1st National Bank – customers first.
+Get the mortgage loans you want with the services, technology and conveniences that make banking easier and life in your new home, even better.
+That just how we think about banking and customers here at 1st National Bank – customers first.
 We promise to help you Bank your best™!
 We are honored to be everything you need and expect from your bank.

 Fixed Rate Mortgage

 With a fixed-rate mortgage, there is a set interest rate that doesn’t change for the entire term of the loan.
 The amount of principal and interest paid each month may vary from payment to payment, however the total payment stays the same, making budgeting easy for homeowners.

 - Set rate of interest that does not change throughout the life of loan

 - Total payment remains the same